-Although the Company intends to continue to maintain insurance to protect against certain risks, its insurance will not cover all the potential risks associated with its operations.
+Although the Company intends to continue to maintain insurance to protect against certain risks in such amounts as it considers to be reasonable, its insurance will not cover all the potential risks associated with its operations.
 The Company may also be unable to maintain insurance to cover these risks at economically feasible premiums.
 Insurance coverage may not continue to be available or may not be adequate to cover any resulting liability.
 Moreover, insurance against risks such as environmental pollution or other hazards encountered in the operations of the Company is not generally available on acceptable terms.
-The Company might also become subject to liability for pollution or other hazards which may not be insured against or which the Company may elect not to insure against because of premium costs or other reasons.
+The Company may elect not to insure against because of premium costs or other reasons.
 Losses from these events may cause the Company to incur significant costs that could have a material adverse effect upon its financial performance and results of operations.

 The Company may be underinsured and there may be difficulties with acquiring and maintaining insurance coverage, which would reduce or eliminate the capability of insurance to serve as a reliable and effective risk management tool.
-Cannabis-specific insurance, particularly for companies with US related cannabis activities, is still a small and specialized market.
+Cannabis-specific insurance is still a small and specialized market.
 Insurance is often unattainable as it is either not offered, or it is prohibitively expensive given the scarcity of actuarial data and small number of market participants, which both reduce the ability to share risk across entities.
 Many of the risks faced by the Company are uninsured or uninsurable.
 Consequently, the Company will be vulnerable to low probability high-impact events.
 If one or more such events were to occur, it could result in material adverse effects to the financial and operational condition of the Company.